-After 6 weeks, a gradual return to sport and exercise is advised.
-Ensure your pain levels are under control before you try this.
+After 6-12 weeks, a gradual return to sport and exercise is possible.
+Ensure you have had a follow-up X-ray and your pain levels are under control before you try this.

-Seek advice from your consultant and out-patient physiotherapist if returning to any contact sports.
+Seek advice from your consultant and out-patient physiotherapist if returning to any sports, especially contact sports.